Sam-Kohl/Coffee-Bot/README.md

 # Coffee-Bot
-A Rule-based chatbot built using Python.
+A simple Rule-based chatbot built using Python.